tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 This provides a uniform outfit, a superior searchability and accountability of the work you have done.

 ## File system

 Each project has a folder in your file system.
 You should put and save all the project related files in that folder.
-The name of the folder could be the following[^8]:

-`[task ID]_[Task name with underscores]`

-For example, if you have a project named “My project” with an ID “TASK00023”, its folder should be TASK00023_My_PROJECTS.
-The preferable location of the project root folder is here: d:\_PROJECTS\
+For example, if you have a project named “My project” with an ID “TASK00023”, its folder should be "TASK00023".

-## Summary

-In this section you have got familiar with the structure of the __System__: the three level hierarchical system, and the elements taking place in each level.
-The following section will contain the use cases for the __System__.
-Based on the current knowledge and the next one you will gather in the next section you will be able to fully adopt the __System__, and start using it.
+I use _Dropbox_ to sync my files between my machines.
+It is convinient to have all my project related files inside the [Dropbox_root]/_PROJECTS folder.

 # Task Phases